ccanellas17/LinkedDictionary/README.md

 Then, we put another _System.currentTimeMillis()_ in the file scanner to see how much time it took to scan the 10,000 words.
 In this case, we ended up with an average time of 305 ms.

-Apart from that, after doing some debug testing, we couldn't find a faster way to run the code and reduce the average running time.
+Apart from that, after doing some debug testing, we couldn't find a faster and more effective way to run the code and reduce the average running time.